SettRaziel/time_accounting/README.md

 * Formatted terminal output for the queries (basic with v0.2.0, but will be extended)
 * Formatted pdf output using latex, formatted csv output (basic csv output with v0.2.1)
-* Reading, storing and querying tasks and persons in a database (e.g. sqlite)
+* Reading, storing and querying tasks and persons in a database
+  * Storage in sqlite3 database as main feature of v0.3.0
 * Deleting existing persons and tasks and freeing their blocked ids
 * Extension of query capabilities